stevebatcup/docker-dev-starters/README.md

 ## Setup

-1. From your main code directory run
+1. From your main code directory run the following, replacing your required ruby version

 ```sh
 docker run --rm -it -v "$PWD:/app" ruby:2.7.2 bash
 ```

-2. From inside this container run, replacing _my_app_name_ with the name of your app
+2. From inside this container run the following, replacing _my_app_name_ with the name of your app

 ```sh
 gem install rails